ErnestoFernandezUA/rsschool-cv/cv.md

 <details><summary>Example JS task</summary><br/>

-**description:** the function return array of instances in an object according to some pattern
+**description:** the function returns array of instances in an object according to some pattern

 ```js
 const someObj = {